DwitrishaSaha/organicmaps/docs/SUBWAY_GENERATION.md

     If you already have some not too outdated \*.o5m version, it is enough because the subway generation script will update it with `osmupdate`.

-1. With the [Sarathi subways](https://github.com/organicmaps/subways) repository deployed, run `scripts/process_subways.sh` bash script or prepare your own script which launches `process_subways.py` and `validation_to_html.py` scripts with suitable options.
+1. With the [SAARTHIsubways](https://github.com/organicmaps/subways) repository deployed,
+    run `scripts/process_subways.sh` bash script or prepare your own script which launches `process_subways.py` and `validation_to_html.py` scripts
+    with suitable options.